Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 Broadcast.BroadcastStyle(s::ComputGraphStyle, x::Broadcast.BroadcastStyle) = s
 ```

-However, this is not enough, in Julia broadcast is lazy evaluated, which can fuse broadcast and provide better performance, we need to re-dispatch two interface: `broadcasted` and `materialize`
+However, this is not enough, in Julia broadcast is lazy-evaluated, which can fuse broadcast and provide better performance, we need to re-dispatch two interface: `broadcasted` and `materialize`

 ```julia
 function Broadcast.broadcasted(::ComputGraphStyle, f, args...)